Trouble With Sleeping - Causes and Solutions

 On the other hand, if you are having broken sleep every night or several times a week for an extended period of time, you may be suffering from Sleep Maintenance Insomnia.

-In both of these cases, the causes are likely to be similar to those that prevent you from falling asleep quickly, as mentioned above.
+In both of these cases, the causes of why you can’t sleep through the night are likely to be similar to those that prevent you from falling asleep quickly, as mentioned above.
 They could also include drinking alcohol not long before bed, or having a full bladder.
 Aside from this, it could be caused by other illnesses such as sleep apnoea, anxiety and depression.

 Common Sleep Disorders

 If you are having trouble getting to sleep, staying asleep, or staying awake during the day on a regular basis, you may be suffering from a sleep disorder.
-While there are many types, like most conditions, there are a few common types that many of us may suffer from at one time in our lives.
+While there are many types, like most conditions, below is a list of common sleep disorders that many of us may suffer from at one time in our lives.

 Insomnia is arguably the most well known sleep disorder.
 It is classified as the inability to fall asleep or sleep well.
 Insomnia can be caused by a variety of factors including poor sleep hygiene, stress, anxiety and depression.